adakeita/goingonce/README.md

 This repository includes a comprehensive suite of end-to-end (E2E) tests for our web application, focusing on critical user journeys and interactions.
 These tests ensure the application functions reliably and as expected from a user's perspective.

 ## Tools Used
-- **Cypress**: Our primary tool for end-to-end testing, offering an intuitive framework for simulating real user interactions within a browser environment.
+- **Cypress**: The primary tool for end-to-end testing, offering an intuitive framework for simulating real user interactions within a browser environment.

 ## Key Test Features